 His stance is patently unfair.
 Thomas Huxley famously criticized Darwin for championing too gradualist a view of phenotypic evolution.
 Today’s Darwinists accept Huxley’s criticism . . .
 Horizontal gene transfer, symbiotic genome fusions, massive genome restructuring (to remarkably little phenotypic effect in day lilies and muntjac deer), and dramatic phenotypic changes based on only a few amino acid replacements are just some of the supposedly non-Darwinian phenomena routinely studied by Darwinists.

 Notice the charge of being “unfair.”
 Here the author has gone all the way to a purely cultural position on neo-Darwinism: there is no fixed scientific theory attached to the brand, only a cultural tradition consisting of people (Darwinians) whose beliefs may change at any time.
-If neo-Darwinian people start studying saltations or invoking them, this makes saltations part of neo-Darwinism.
+If the right sort of people start studying saltations or invoking them, this makes saltations part of neo-Darwinism.